Running WRF¶

 gfdda_inname=’wrffdda_d<domain>’

-the defined name of the file the real program will write out
+the name of the file to be written out by the real program

 gfdda_interval_m